 Need to update your version of Node.js?
 Here's how you can upgrade or downgrade from the command line using npm.

-As you may know, Surreal CMS used to be a PHP app but I recently rebuilt it in Vue.js + Node.js.
+As you may know, Surreal CMS used to be a PHP app but last year I rebuilt it in Vue.js + Node.js.
 Being able to switch between Node versions quickly was really helpful while developing, so here are my notes for managing which version is currently installed.

 Determining your Node version

 First off, let's figure out which version of Node is currently installed.